-Experiencing joy is a form of radical self-care.
+Experiencing joy is a form of self-care.

-Whether characters are falling in love or forging everlasting friendships or simply gathering together for Sunday dinner, the depiction of Black joy can be found in some of cinema’s most endearing, hilarious, action-packed, and poignant films.
-Even among loss, there is joy to be found.
-In honor of Black History Month, here's a list of films that spark joy within the viewer regardless of the overall plot.
+Whether characters are falling in love or they are forging everlasting friendships or simply gathering together for Sunday dinner, the depiction of joy can be found in some of cinema's most endearing, hilarious, action-packed, and poignant films.

 'Soul Food' (1997)

 Sunday dinners are a time to connect with loved ones and to feast.
 Soul Food follows the story of a tight-knit Chicago family as seen through the eye of an 11-year-old member of the Joseph bunch.
-The plot centers around Big Mama (Irma P. Hall), the family matriarch, whose family struggles to adjust to her absence and keep those Sunday dinners on schedule after she falls ill.
+The plot centers on Big Mama (Irma P. Hall), the family matriarch, whose family struggles to adjust to her absence and keep those Sunday dinners on schedule after she falls ill.
 The film, directed by George Tillman Jr. and executive produced by Kenneth ‘Babyface’ Edmonds, stars Vanessa Williams, Vivica A. Fox, Nia Long, Mekhi Phifer, Michael Beach and Brandon Hammond.

 Where to Watch: Amazon